USB Firmware Compilation

 - Press the

-- Enter the command below to start compilation.
-It will take some time.
+- Enter the following command to start compilation.
+This may take some time.

 make -j4